-Our Group's capital expenditure during FY2021 primarily comprised expenditure on plant and machinery, motor vehicles as well as furniture and equipment, amounting to a total of approximately HK\$22.0 million (FY2020: approximately HK\$37.4 million).
-The vast majority of the capital expenditure was used to purchase additional tower cranes and generators, which accounted for approximately 98.4% (FY2020: 83.8%) and 1.6% (FY2020: 1.1%), respectively, of the total capital expenditure in FY2021.
+Our Group's capital expenditure during FY2022 primarily comprised expenditure on plant and machinery, motor vehicles as well as furniture and equipment, amounting to a total of approximately HK\$30.2 million (FY2021: approximately HK\$22.0 million).
+The vast majority of the capital expenditure was used to purchase additional tower cranes and motor vehicles, which accounted for approximately 97.2% (FY2021: 98.4%) and 2.3% (FY2021: 1.6%), respectively, of the total capital expenditure in FY2022.

-LIQUIDITY AND CAPITAL RESOURCES
+LIOUIDITY AND CAPITAL RESOURCES

 Our Group financed the operations through a combination of cash flow from operations and finance leases.
-As at 31 March 2021, our Group had cash and cash equivalents of approximately HK\$13.8 million (FY2020: approximately HK\$22.5 million).
+As at 31 March 2022, our Group had cash and cash equivalents of approximately HK\$30.4 million (FY2021: approximately HK\$13.8 million).

-As at 31 March 2021, we had lease liabilities of approximately HK\$3.3 million (FY2020: finance lease payables of approximately HK\$10.4 million), which were all denominated in Hong Kong Dollars.
-Our gearing ratio, calculated based on the finance lease liabilities divided by the total equity at the end of the year and multiplied by 100%, stood at approximately 2.6% as at 31 March 2021 (FY2020: approximately 8.7%).
-Our Group's financial position is sound and strong.
-With available bank balances and cash and banking facilities, our Group has sufficient liquidity to satisfy the funding requirements.
+As at 31 March 2022, we had lease liabilities, loan and borrowing of approximately HK\$30.5 million (FY2021: finance lease liabilities of approximately HK\$3.3 million), which were all denominated in Hong Kong Dollars.
+Our gearing ratio, calculated based on the finance lease liabilities divided by the total equity at the end of the year and multiplied by 100%, stood at approximately 25.2% as at 31 March 2022 (FY2021: approximately 2.6%).